-Blood Transfusion: Man Slams Jehovah's Witnesses Leadership: "My Mom Died Because of Your Law"
+Blood Transfusion: Man Slams Jehovah's Witnesses Leadership, "My Mom Died Because of Your Law"

-Blood Transfusion: Man Slams Jehovah's Witnesses Leadership: "My Mom Died Because of Your Law"
+Blood Transfusion: Man Slams Jehovah's Witnesses Leadership, "My Mom Died Because of Your Law"

-• Social media users who took to the comments section of the video have shared varied opinions on his remarks
+• Social media users who commented on the video shared varied opinions on his remarks on the updated blood transfusion policy

 Source: Twitter